dzzie/RE_Plugins/README.txt

    WM_COPYDATA was chosen because it is synchronous.
 Sample projects in many languages and also contains an ActiveX client library which is very easy to use.

+IDASRVR2:
+   in progress...all offsets in this build will support x64 for both plw and p64 builds this is on the path for adding in p64 support for both 32bit and then 64 bit IDA versions grumble grumble.

 uGrapher:
    replaces default wingraph32, uses uDrawGraph. graphing up, still needs features. once idasrvr working again, it can navigate to nodes as you click then in the graph..not